 This is often what derails you from your resolutions and achieving those big goals you’ve set out to do.
 Since it’s not intelligence we lack but emotional weakness, we can hack into this.

 You need to get emotional.
 And don’t just use any emotion, you need to use a powerful one to get yourself and keep yourself moving.
 And the best emotion to that?

-So get mad!
-Stop letting yourself off the hook.
-Stop accepting your situation.
-Stop settling.
-And STOP BREAKING YOUR WORD TO YOURSELF!
+Stop letting yourself off the hook, stop accepting your situation, stop settling and STOP BREAKING YOUR WORD TO YOURSELF!